bluerobotics/bluerobotics.github.io/index.md

 # Blue Robotics Documentation

 This is our product documentation.
 Think about it as an online user manual.
-There are instructions and tutorials for the T100 Thruster and our other products.
+There are instructions and tutorials for the BlueROV2 and our other products.

 We do our best to make this documentation as complete as possible but you can [contribute, point out errors, and make suggestions](#how-to-contribute) to help us improve the documentation.